belo-app/mimir/docs/flows/top-up.md

 }
 ```

-After sending some assets you will receive a notification in your mobile device, you can check it in the [transaction history](/v1#tag/transaction/paths/~1v1~1transaction~1/get) endpoint
+After sending some assets you will receive a notification in your mobile device when deposit is successful, you can check it at [transaction history](/v1#tag/transaction/paths/~1v1~1transaction~1/get) endpoint.